Incorporate these habits into your routine and see how your results at the gym increase

 These are habits that work.

-Can you make progress without being surrounded by the right people?
+Can you progress without being surrounded by the right people?
 Yes.

-In the same way that you can progress to sleep only five hours a night, or fail two workouts a week.
+The same way you can make progress by sleeping just five hours a night, or missing two workouts a week.

-The difference is that it will be a slower progress than you could have.
+The difference is that it will be slower progress than you could have.

-If you want to make the best and fastest progress possible in the gym, follow the seven habits on this list, and you are well on your way to achieving your goal, whatever it may be.
+If you want to make the best and fastest progress possible in the gym, follow the seven habits on this list, and you'll be on your way to achieving your goal, whatever it may be.